The Final Step in Divorce: Grief, Relief, and Moving Forward.

 Waiting for the judge to sign...

 I was about to make dinner, and my kids were all around waiting to help.
 I opened my email real quick, and there it was.
 The judge had signed off on the divorce agreement.
 It felt so jarring.
 I felt like a rock was tossed into my soul.
-I messaged a friend who asked how I was, but all I noticed about myself is that I was suddenly sweating.
+I messaged a friend who asked how I was, but all I noticed about myself was that I was suddenly sweating.
 My stomach was in knots, and I felt like I was going to be sick.
 I didn’t have time to process this at the time.
 My kids needed me to hang on.
 So I tucked my feelings away until later.

 Now I don’t always feel that way.
 I have moments of missing him for various reasons, or something will trigger me, and the gentle waves of grief wash over my soul.
 I embrace it and remind myself to have a heart of gratitude.
 This is just the beginning, and I’m no longer standing still.